puppetlabs/trapperkeeper/doc/test-utils.md

 ## Testing Services

-For the most part, your trapperkeeper service definitions should be written as very thin wrappers around regular clojure functions.
+For the most part, your Trapperkeeper service definitions should be written as very thin wrappers around regular clojure functions.
 Thus, the vast majority of your tests can be written as normal clojure unit tests that operate on those functions directly.

-However, it can be useful to have a few tests that actually boot up a trapperkeeper application instance; this allows you to, for example, verify that the services that you have a dependency on get injected correctly.
+However, it can be useful to have a few tests that actually boot up a Trapperkeeper application instance; this allows you to, for example, verify that the services that you have a dependency on get injected correctly.

-To this end, the testutils library code includes some helper functions and macros for creating a trapperkeeper application.
-The macros should be preferred in most cases; they generally start with the prefix `with-app-`, and allow you to create a temporary trapperkeeper app given a list of services.
+To this end, the testutils library code includes some helper functions and macros for creating a Trapperkeeper application.
+The macros should be preferred in most cases; they generally start with the prefix `with-app-`, and allow you to create a temporary Trapperkeeper app given a list of services.
 They will take care of some important mechanics for you:

-* Making sure that no JVM shutdown hooks are registered during tests, as they would be during a normal trapperkeeper application boot sequence
+* Making sure that no JVM shutdown hooks are registered during tests, as they would be during a normal Trapperkeeper application boot sequence
 * Making sure that the app is shut down properly after the test completes.

 Here are some of the most useful ones: